VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 There could be some neat ideas that spring from using LLMs for creating new conlangs or understanding nearly-dead nat-langs.
 One idea that I really like is having an LLM make a reasonable language that no human knows but which could be analyzed from context to try to learn on the fly.
 This could be useful for a video game, for example, so that it's a different language every play through.
 I think this could a great way to make rougelikes more fun.

+For those making languages themselves, the same applies: LLMs stand to be a great resource for generating vocab in bulk or coming up with ideas.
+Using them to replace the human for complex, natural-ish languages will almost certainly be a flop, but it could still be interesting!

 While I don't want this to devolve into a why LLMs are cool/not-cool, I think it's notable that they are allowing people to do things they may otherwise lack the skill to do or do quickly - like what the [BlenderGPT](https://github.com/gd3kr/BlenderGPT) or [Spellburst](https://arxiv.org/pdf/2308.03921.pdf) can do.
 While these are interesting, I think there's a lot more to come, if people can open up to using it for more than a chat bot , search, summarization, and essay writing utility.
 That is, if people can come up with more actually *new* ideals for how to use them, and I think exploring using conlangs and neoscripts with LLMs might at least be a baby-step in that direction.

 Finally, ignoring the conlang-centric-ness of this page for a moment, [Maggle Appleton's LM Sketchbook](https://maggieappleton.com/lm-sketchbook) concepts are the first things I've seen where an LLM could really actually make even non-fiction writing significantly better and really acts like a tool instead of trying to replace the author outright.